 Thorough clinical assessments are required and should be included in the clinical record.
-The initial diagnostic assessment, also known as the comprehensive diagnostic assessment, includes a biopsychosocial history that provides information on previous medical and behavioral health conditions, interventions, outcomes, and lists current and previous medical and behavioral health providers.
+The initial diagnostic assessment, also known as the comprehensive diagnostic assessment (CDA), includes a biopsychosocial history that provides information on previous medical and behavioral health conditions, interventions, outcomes, and lists current and previous medical and behavioral health providers.
 The mental status exam includes an evaluation of suicidal or homicidal risk.
 A substance use screening should occur for members over the age of ten (10) years, noting any substances abused and treatment interventions.

-Other areas to be covered in the assessment are developmental history, education, legal issues, and social support.
-Cultural and spiritual considerations should be covered.
+Other areas to be covered in the assessment are developmental history, education, legal issues, social support, as well as cultural and spiritual considerations.
 A note should also be made of any community resources accessed by the member.
 A culmination of these assessment aspects, including negative findings, will yield a DSM diagnosis or ICD equivalent.